spdk/spdk/doc/accel_fw.md

 ```

 DSA can be configured in many ways, but the above configuration is needed for use with SPDK.
+Before you can run using the kernel driver you need to make sure that the hardware is bound
+to the kernel driver and not VFIO.
+By default when you run `setup.sh` DSA devices will be
+bound to VFIO.
+To exclude DSA devices, pass a whitespace separated list of DSA devices BDF
+using the PCI_BLOCKED parameter as shown below.

+`sudo PCI_BLOCKED="0000:04:00.0 0000:05:00.0" ./setup.sh`

+Note: you might need to run `sudo ./setup.sh reset` to unbind all drivers before performing
+the step above.

 ### Software Module {#accel_sw}